 Increased flexibility comes with an amazing approach: rapid response to failure – it is much easier to make changes and improvements in the middle of a project than to wait until the project is done even to realize a mistake or bad decision was made.

-At the same time, agile principles drastically improve team collaboration and open more efficient lines of communication inside the team as well as with the client, which boosts productivity and overall efficiency.
-Another astounding benefit of the Agile business mindset is quicker and more efficient “release cadence“ – meaning quicker project releases on a reliable schedule.
-This implies higher levels of predictability, as well as ability to release projects much earlier than originally planned.
+At the same time, Agile principles drastically improve team collaboration and open more efficient lines of communication inside the team as well as with the client, which boosts productivity and overall efficiency.
+Another astounding benefit of the Agile business mindset is quicker and more efficient “release cadence,” resulting in quicker project releases on a reliable schedule.
+This implies higher levels of predictability, as well as the ability to release projects much earlier than originally planned.

-Since agile mindset encourages cross-functional teams in which all contributors are exposed in every part of the process, solutions evolve through trial and error.
+Since the Agile mindset encourages cross-functional teams in which all contributors are exposed to every part of the process, solutions evolve through trial and error.
 Although it's sometimes quite challenging to maintain flexibility and adaptability while trying to set even approximate deadlines or budgets, the rewards are much higher than you can imagine.

 Satisfied customers = increased business value

-With any improvement to the company processes, there is always an underlying goal – increased value for the customer.
-Satisfied customer is the primary objective of any company, so agile mindset focuses on empowering every employee to perform their job with the customer value in mind.
+With any improvement to the company processes, there is always an underlying goal: increased value for the customer.
+A satisfied customer is the primary objective of any company, so the Agile mindset focuses on empowering every employee to perform their job with the customer value in mind.

-In traditional organizations, the preplanned course of action on a specific project doesn't really take customer needs into consideration – everything will go as planned without questioning the outcome along the way.
-This kind of approach can damage company's reputation and produce more costs.
-That's why agile business operates differently – through iterative development, customer value is always a number one priority, and everyone collectively decides which outcome will satisfy the customer best.
+In traditional organizations, the pre-planned course of action on a specific project doesn't really take customer needs into consideration.
+This kind of approach can damage a company's reputation and produce more costs.
+That's why an Agile business operates differently, through iterative development.
+Customer value is always a number one priority, and everyone collectively decides which outcome will satisfy the customer best.

 Rethink the way you do your business

-When talking about the future, the agile mindset is not a trend but a new way of doing business – and is here to stay.
-Continuous adjustments to clients' needs, flexibility in terms of budget and deadlines, and better use of company's resources along the way – the benefits are truly outstanding.
+When talking about the future, the Agile mindset is not a trend but a new way of doing business that’s here to stay.
+Continuous adjustments to clients' needs, flexibility in terms of budget and deadlines, and better use of the company's resources along the way – the benefits are truly outstanding.